 Most states – and courts – recognize the legal concept of comparative negligence, which apportions portions of responsibility based on portions of liability.
 In other words, each party shares responsibility for the accident and is then assigned a percentage of that responsibility.
 For example, if the injured party is found to be 10 percent at fault, and another party 90 percent, the injured party can still recover 90 percent of the assigned damages.

 Burg Simpson represents spinal cord injury victims nationwide.
-Our Colorado personal injury attorneys have in-depth knowledge of spinal cord injury lawsuits and our firm has the resources to handle the most complex cases out there.
-To learn more about personal injury cases and, more specifically, spinal cord injuries, call our qualified Denver personal injury attorneys at the law firm of Burg Simpson.
+Our Denver personal injury attorneys have in-depth knowledge of spinal cord injury lawsuits and our firm has the resources to handle the most complex cases out there.
+To learn more about personal injury cases and, more specifically, spinal cord injuries, call our qualified spinal cord injury lawyers at the law firm of Burg Simpson.
 We have the skills and experience to help you seek the compensation you deserve.
 Call us at 303-792-5595 or fill out our online Case Evaluation form now to schedule your free consultation!